FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd September 2019.md

 assessment had been completed by the Senior Architect and Head of Property Services.
 He also

-confirmed the internal process involved before disposing of a property had been completed and no--- 6
+confirmed the internal process involved before disposing of a property had been completed and no
+---
+6

 strategic objective had been outlined for this particular property.
 Members discussed the